007codename/greeting-discord-bot/README.md

 # WelcomeWizard Bot

 A rebranded Discord bot that sends a stylish embedded **welcome message via DMs** when someone joins your server.
-It also **tracks who invited who** using invite codes and stores the data in a local file.
+It also **tracks who invited who** using invite codes and stores the data locally in json files.

 ---